 top of page

 Some wounds don’t bleed out loud.
-They live quiet, tucked into the spaces where love should have felt safe.
-This is the mother wound an ache we don’t always have language for, yet it shapes how we love, how we trust, and how we see ourselves.
+They live quietly, tucked into the spaces where love should have felt safe.
+This is the mother wound—an ache we don’t always have language for.
+Yet, it shapes how we love, how we trust, and how we see ourselves.

 How Silence Shapes Daughters

 The mother wound isn’t always born from cruelty.
-Sometimes it’s the softness that never came, the words we longed for that stayed locked behind lips, or the presence that was there in body but not in spirit.
-It’s the silence that teaches us early on: your needs are too much, your voice doesn’t matter, your role is to carry.
+Sometimes, it’s the softness that never came.
+It’s the words we longed for that stayed locked behind lips, or the presence that was there in body but not in spirit.
+This silence teaches us early on: your needs are too much, your voice doesn’t matter, and your role is to carry.

 The Hidden Signs of the Mother Wound